cbirdsong/minimum-viable-wordpress/README.md

 - Excerpts and `<!--more-->`
 - Featured images (post thumbnails)
 - Tags and categories
+- Block editor (Gutenberg)

 These should work but haven't been extensively tested:

 - Forms and form plugins
-- Block editor (Gutenberg)
 - Favicons

 It does not support:

-- Translation / RTL languages
 - 404 pages
+- Wide/full block alignments
+- Translation/RTL languages
 - Search
 - Authors and author pages
 - Post formats